emmanuelmaina/Farm-Website/README.md

 - Push to the branch (`git push origin improve-feature`)
 - Create a Pull Request

+## Issues

+The inventory fils to store data to the local storage but the issue is being worked on.

 ## Contact Information
 Phone No. : +254 724282539